matthieupauze/paws-patrol-lhl/README.md

 # Coordinates
 ```

 /api/coordinate

+post /:imei
-post /:imei add coordinate for a device
+	add coordinate for a device
+	body = {lat, long, time}
+	all required

+get /:imei
-get /:imei get most recent for a device
+	get most recent for a device

 ```

 # Devices